spring-jdbc-crud/spring-crud-with-simplejdbcmapper/README.md

 mvnw.cmd clean install
 ```
 **3.Run the application**
-When you run the application you should see all the SQL being issued on the console.
+When you run the application you should see all the SQL being issued on the console and the related objects printed out in JSON format.

 ```
 # For Unix/Mac